soxueren/atsd/docs/api/sql/examples/filter-by-date.md

 ## Query using `BETWEEN` Subquery

-The `BETWEEN` operator allows specifying a subquery that must return rows containing multiple rows with 1 column.
+The `BETWEEN` operator allows specifying a subquery that must return a result set containing multiple rows with 1 column.

-* If the subquery returns no values, the condition is considered FALSE, and no data is returned.
+* If the subquery returns no values, the condition evaluates to `FALSE`, and no rows are returned.
 * If the subquery returns only one value, it is considered as the lower boundary of the time interval and the upper boundary is not defined.
-* If there are greater than 2 values, an error is raised.
 * If there are 2 values, the second value must be greater or equal the first value.
+* If there are more than 2 values, then each pair of values is processed as a separate time interval.

+> The intervals in the result set can be identified with the [`INTERVAL_NUMBER()`](../README.MD#interval-number) function.

 ```ls
 series d:2017-04-03T01:00:00Z e:nurswgvml007 x:maintenance-rfc=RFC12-start